-Other courses of interest 88 " Law with Social Justice 72 " Social Policy & Sociology I've always had a keen interest in people and learning about how society shapes our perspectives and influences our behaviour.
-That's why I really enjoy studying sociology in UCD; I gain an understanding into my keen interest.
+I have always had a keen interest in people and learning about how society shapes our perspectives and influences in UCD; I gain an understanding into my keen interest.
 Within lectures, my mind has been broadened by modules on gender and societal patterns.
-My lecturers make themselves available and are so encouraging: creating an open atmosphere in classes that allows for a great learning environment.
-The research skills and other transferable skills I have gained within my course are essential for my future career opportunities.
+My lecturers make themselves available and are so encouraging: creating an environment.
+The research skills and other transferable skills career opportunities.